deejaygraham/sketchnoting-for-developers/draft.md

 #Why?

-Sketchnoting, where you are not trying to capture every word but trying to see the big picture (no pun intended) helps you get a higher-level conceptual understanding and integration of ideas, is particularly suited to long-term recall (Kiewra & Fletcher 1984)
+Sketchnoting, Making notes more memorable, it's where you are not trying to capture every word but trying to see the big picture (no pun intended) helps you get a higher-level conceptual understanding and integration of ideas, is particularly suited to long-term recall (Kiewra & Fletcher 1984)

-In ancient greek mythology there are examples of stunning feats of memory and writers compiled techniques for remembering things.
+In ancient greek stories there are examples of stunning feats of memory and writers compiled techniques for remembering things.
 Have you seen Benedict Cumberbatch in Sherlock Holmes where he uses the memory palace technique?
 He puts things he wants to remember in order around a physical place that is well known to him.
 He can then recall facts by walking in his memory through this